troessner/articles/lessons-learned-from-some-of-the-best-ruby-codebases-part-2.md

 end
 ```

-Now this is starting to get interesting.
+Now things are starting to get interesting.
 This `@freezer_cache` is defined at the top of the file:

 ```Ruby
 module IceNine